CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 ### Recommendation
 ---
+- **Data-Driven Marketing**:</p>
-- **Data-Driven Marketing**: Utilize the insights derived from the analysis to create data-driven marketing strategies.
+- Utilize the insights derived from the analysis to create data-driven marketing strategies.
 For example, highlighting the optimal house features (like the number of floors and grade score) in marketing.</P>
-- **Advisory Services**: Offer advisory services to clients, helping them make informed decisions based on the significant factors influencing house prices in King County.</P>
+- **Advisory Services**: </p>
+Offer advisory services to clients, helping them make informed decisions based on the significant factors influencing house prices in King County.</P>
+- **Collaborative Efforts**:</p>
-- **Collaborative Efforts**: Collaborate with local authorities to gather more comprehensive data on external factors such as crime rates and school ratings to further enhance the predictive models.</P>
+Collaborate with local authorities to gather more comprehensive data on external factors such as crime rates and school ratings to further enhance the predictive models.</P>
-- **Leveraging XGBoost**: Recommend leveraging the XGBoost model for predictive analyses given its slightly superior performance compared to the MLR model, especially in handling multicollinearity issues effectively.</P>
+- **Leveraging XGBoost**: </p>
+Recommend leveraging the XGBoost model for predictive analyses given its slightly superior performance compared to the MLR model, especially in handling multicollinearity issues effectively.</P>

 ### Further Work
 ---
-**More sales data**:
+**More sales data**:</p>
 The dataset covers the period from May 2014 to May 2015.
 To reach a more accurate conclusion, it is essential to obtain data that is both more recent and spans a longer period</P>
-**Temporal Analysis**:
+**Temporal Analysis**:</p>
 Conduct a temporal analysis to understand how house prices have evolved over time and identify any seasonal trends or patterns.</P>
-**Interactive Dashboard**:
+**Interactive Dashboard**: </p>
 Develop an interactive dashboard that allows users to explore the data and insights visually and to generate custom reports based on their preferences.</P>